 Breakfast: Breakfasts are in the Vanderbilt dining hall with lovely views of the sun rising over the mountains of the Blue Ridge Wilderness Area.
 Choices typically include a hot entrée (varying dishes such as blueberry pancakes, French toast, egg strata or scrambled eggs; hot and cold cereal; milk; a variety of bagels, doughnuts, pastries; and juices.
 Coffee, tea, and pure Sagamore water are always available.

 Morning: FIELD TRIP: Begin the program with a tour of Great Camp Sagamore, your home for the week.
 Built in 1897 by William West Durant, the camp is a prototype of the vernacular-style architecture now commonly-referred to as "Adirondack Rustic."
-During this tour, keep your eyes pealed for objects that would interest you in your still life painting workshops.
-You'll have an opportunity to come back and capture the artistic presence that they bring to the historical camp.
-WORKSHOP: After the tour, students will meet with Emily Gibbons in a familiarization session, going over the materials and techniques and projects we will be using during the program, as well as suggested methods for scouting out locations during the course, both at/around Sagamore itself, and at outside venues.
-Emily will give a demonstration on basic color mixing, value and hard/soft edges in watercolor.
+WORKSHOP: After the tour, students will meet with Wes Sherman in a familiarization session, going over the materials and techniques and projects we will be using during the program, as well as suggested methods for scouting out locations during the course, both at/around Sagamore itself, and at outside venues.

 Lunch: Lunch is in the Dining Hall.
 Lunches typically include a hot entrée (such as macaroni and cheese or soup); sandwich meats, cheeses, breads and condiments; salads (such as cole slaw or potato salad); cookies or granola bars; fresh fruit; milk and juices or lemonade.
 Coffee, tea, and refreshing Sagamore water are always available.

-Afternoon: WORKSHOP: Under the guidance of our instructor, we'll spend the afternoon painting around Sagamore Lake, weather dependent, in a plein air style focusing on landscapes and structures.
-We will simplify a scene with quick sketches, and move on to a watercolor.
-If time is limited, we will create the watercolor paintings inside, using the sketched created outside.
-Concentrating on edges, color and value, as well as an introduction to atmospheric perspective will help with improving your skills throughout the week.
+Afternoon: WORKSHOP: Under the guidance of our instructor, we'll spend the afternoon painting around Sagamore Lake.
 Great Camp Sagamore's complex of 27 buildings is not only an architectural marvel, but is also situated in one of the most beautiful natural settings in America.
 Having learned a little bit about the property this morning, we'll now have the opportunity to paint scenes of the camp and the surrounding vistas.
 The camp is located on the peninsular southwest edge of 180-acre Sagamore Lake in the 40,000-acre Blue Ridge Wilderness.

 Dinner: Dinner in the wood-paneled Dining Hall.
 Enjoy the chef's tasty preparations from the extensive buffet.

-Evening: WORKSHOP/REVIEW: After dinner, we'll review the day's paintings, and discuss the various painting techniques that students have used in their work, either consciously or unconsciously, or might be used.
-We'll end the night with and old fashion campfire at Sagamore's historical Lean To.
+Evening: WORKSHOP/REVIEW: After dinner, we'll review the day's paintings, and discuss the various painting techniques that students have used in their work, either consciously or unconsciously, or might be used Sagamore provides myriad opportunities to paint a wide variety of different subjects: historic buildings and support structures both rustically elegant and broadly utilitarian; mountain streams, sublime vistas, historic bridges; and abundant wildlife.

 Breakfast: EXTRACURRICULAR ACTIVITY: For the energetic and adventurous, begin each morning with an optional "Golden Hour" opportunity before breakfast, Golden Hour is what we call the first and last hours of sunlight, noteworthy for offering painters the softest, warmest, most diffuse light of the day.
 The camp's location on the southwest corner of Sagamore Lake makes it an ideal spot for sunrise and early morning Golden Hour opportunities.
 Breakfast will be in the Dining Hall at 8:00.
 Enjoy a hearty repast with your new Road Scholar friends and colleagues.